-By the time of the ceasefire in May 1994, more than 25,000 people had lost their lives, and 1.2 million were forcibly displaced from their homes.
+By the time of the ceasefire in May 1994, more than 25,000 people had lost their lives, and more than a million were forcibly displaced from their homes.
 Almost all of the territory of Nagorny Karabakh had broken away from Azerbaijani control.
-A new entity was established, the de facto Nagorno-Karabakh Republic, which has not been officially recognized by any state, including Armenia, to this day.
+A new entity was established, the de facto Nagorno-Karabakh Republic, which has not been officially recognised by any state, including Armenia, to this day.
 Armenian forces also occupied seven regions adjacent to the former Nagorno-Karabakh Autonomous Region, whose Azerbaijani populations were internally displaced.

-We have been working on the Nagorny Karabakh conflict since 2003.
+We have been working on the Armenian-Azerbaijani conflict since 2003.
 We have supported local media professionals to work together on documentary film-making.
 Between 2012 and 2019 we supported Armenian and Azerbaijani partners to jointly produce a series of documentary films, Parts of a Circle, documenting the history of the conflict as seen from contrasting perspectives.
-Guided screenings of the films aim to increase audiences’ understanding of the other’s perspective on the conflict.

 We also support networks of Armenians and Azerbaijanis to collect and record materials relating to the violence of the 1988-94 period.
 This work, part of efforts to better understand and ‘deal’ with the past, aims to catalogue source materials which provide people today with a window into the past and support more informed and meaningful discussion of the conflict.